9 Days London Itinerary on and off the Beaten Path

 London Itinerary Day 2 – The first of Many Museums – Tate Modern

-When we planned our trip together, we brainstormed the many places we wanted to visit, and we surprisingly agreed on everything, including putting the museums as our priority.
+When we planned our trip together, we brainstormed the many places we wanted to visit, and we surprisingly agreed on everything, including making museums our priority.

 We both love art, I am a newbie, and she’s, as a journalist, a professional bookworm who knows everything you can talk about.
 We were just a perfect match.
 I would have been a student again with a personal tutor.
 The first museum we would have decided on was the Tate Modern Gallery.
 I have been there already, but I was so thrilled to go back.
 And Tate Modern it was.

-The beautiful building, a dismissed warehouse, offers a huge array or expositions of modern art, including remarkable pieces from famous artists.
-As in almost all the museums in London, the permanent exposition is free while the temporary ones have an entrance fee.
+The beautiful building, a former warehouse, offers a vast array of exhibitions featuring modern art, including remarkable pieces by famous artists.
+As in almost all the museums in London, the permanent exhibition is free while the temporary ones have an entrance fee.

-You can also take a break from your cultural visit and head out to Southbank and grab a bite in the local food vendors.
+You can also take a break from your cultural visit and head out to the South Bank and grab a bite at the local food vendors.
 It smelled delicious.
-And then you can go back to the museum.
+Then, you can return to the museum.

-✅ Practical tips: We have arrived quite late in the morning, but if you get there by 10 when it opens, you will manage to cover the entire museum in 3 or 4 hours and then go out to lunch and get to see something else.
+✅ Practical tips: We arrived quite late in the morning, but if you arrive by 10 when it opens, you will be able to cover the entire museum in 3 or 4 hours and then go out to lunch and explore something else.

-It is up to you and the way you want to live your vacation.
+It’s up to you and how you want to live your vacation.
 You could have walked down to Tower Bridge and visited the museum there in the afternoon if you wish.

 I like to take it slow and enjoy a dull moment as well, looking around and taking rests, so we called it a day!
 It also depends on how many days you have.

-If you have a ten-day itinerary and you rush it, you will get exhausted before the end.
+If you have a ten-day itinerary and rush through it, you will become exhausted before the end.

 London Itinerary Day 3 – Saturday – Broadway Market and Portobello Road